DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/getter.md

 # Getter Component Reference

-A React component that exposes a value that can be used or modified outside of the plugin containing it.
+A React component that shares a value among other plugins within a plugin based compoent.

 ## User reference